This page contains our legal statements in their English version. Pour consulter la version française merci de cliquer ici.

 3. Personal data collection and use

 Non-personal data means certain anonymous information that the FBLS collects about visitors’ use of its Website.
 This non-personal data does not enable the FBLS to identify any visitor as an individual.
-Non-personal data includes the pages that our Website’s visitors access, how many clicks it takes them to reach specific information, and the kinds of purchases (i.e. payment of membership fees and/or registration for seminars) they make on our Website.
+Non-personal data includes the pages that our Website’s visitors access, how many clicks it takes them to reach specific information, and the kinds of purchases (i.e. payment of membership fees and/or registration for events) they make on our Website.
 We share non-personal data about your Website visits with service providers who help us administer our Website or help us market our products.
 Our collection of non-personal data is further explained in the section “Information collected through our Website.

 4. Personal data you provide to us